donbidon/browser-extension-distribution-example/README.md

-# Self distributed browser extension
+# Self-distributed Google Chrome/Mozilla Firefox browsers extension

 If you
 * cannot give public access to your extension,